gdpelican/retort/README.md

 There's an additional site setting, 'retort allow multiple reactions', which determines whether users can react to a single post multiple times or not.
 (It is enabled by default).
 If you only want users to be able to create one reaction per post (if you're using Retort as a voting system, for example), set this option to false.

+### Disabling retort for particular categories

+The 'retort disabled categories' site setting allows disabling particular reacting in particular categories by name.
+These category names are case-insensitive.

+For example, entering `staff|announcements` into this field will disallow all users from reacting to topics in the categories name 'Staff' or 'Announcements'.

 ### Contributing

 Pull requests welcome!
 To contribute: